GISSAL/ads-b/README.md

 *Summary*

 Ingests ADS-B data processed with **Tool #1 - Process Raw ADS-B Files** and produces point (aircraft waypoint) and line (aircraft flightline) feature classes for all features within a user-defined distance of a management unit polygon and below a user-defined altitude threshold.
+The tool automatically searches for a buffer file in the Output Workspace that uses the naming convention "Buffer_National Park Unit Code_Management Unit Buffer Distance" (e.g., <code>Buffer_GRSM_10Miles</code>).
+If this buffer file does not exist it will be created.
 The attribute table for the output aircraft flightlines has appended to it select fields and values from the **FAA Releasable Database**, as well as the new field *Sinuosity* which may be useful in identifying specific types of flights, including straight line paths typical of commercial aircraft and regular curvilinear paths characteristic of survey flights.

 *Dependencies*